Jadhusan24/Python-Firewall/README.md

 I used **UBUNTU 20.10** has my firewall and added 4 interfaces.The 4 interfaces are running on CENT OS LINUX with specified ip addresses. </br>

 If i ping from 192.168.1.100 to 192.168.2.100 </br>
 The 192.168.1.100 sends a packet from interface 1 and the firewall(ubuntu) will unpack the ip header and check for the destination ip address and forward it to the specific Interface.
 I have disabled the default ip forwarding in my **UBUNTU MACHINE** using 'sysctl -w net.all.forwarding = 0'.
+Furthermore, I tested by blocking the ip address from interface 1 (ip address) to interface 2 (ip address) icmp ping traffic and it successfully **Denied**.   </br>

 **Concept**
 ![Concept](./screenshots/firewall.jpg)

 # How to run?